 Five Strategies with Mechanisms

 1. Build planned movement breaks into the lesson.
 The mechanism: Barkley (2015) identifies arousal dysregulation as a core feature of ADHD.
 Movement raises arousal to an optimal level for sustained attention.
 A two-minute "brain break" (star jumps, a walk to the water fountain, delivering a message to another classroom) is not a reward.
-It's a neurological reset that allows the next period of focused work to be productive.
+It's a neurological reset that allows the next period of focussed work to be productive.
 2. Provide sensory regulation tools.
 Fidget bands on chair legs, stress balls, or textured strips on the desk give the proprioceptive system low-level input that reduces the need for larger movements.
 The mechanism: proprioceptive input satisfies the nervous system's demand for stimulation without disrupting the class (Pfiffner and DuPaul, 2015).
 3. Use impulse control scripts.
-Teach the pupil an explicit routine: "Stop.
+Teach the learner an explicit routine: "Stop.
 Think.
 Do." or "Hand up, wait, speak."
 The mechanism: externalising the inhibitory step compensates for the delayed internal braking system.
 The script acts as a prosthetic brake.
-It won't work every time, but it gives the pupil a conscious strategy to deploy when their automatic system fails.
+It won't work every time, but it gives the learner a conscious strategy to deploy when their automatic system fails.
 4. Offer standing desks or flexible seating.
-The mechanism: restricting movement to a chair forces the pupil to suppress their arousal needs, consuming executive resources that should be directed at learning.
+The mechanism: restricting movement to a chair forces the learner to suppress their arousal needs, consuming executive resources that should be directed at learning.
 A standing desk or wobble cushion allows low-level movement that self-regulates arousal without leaving the work area.
 5. Replace reactive consequences with proactive structure.
-Instead of responding to blurting with a warning, establish a "parking lot" system: a sticky note where the pupil writes their thought immediately, then waits for the appropriate moment to share it.
+Instead of responding to blurting with a warning, establish a "parking lot" system: a sticky note where the learner writes their thought immediately, then waits for the appropriate moment to share it.
 The mechanism: the thought is captured (reducing working memory load) and the impulse is redirected rather than suppressed.

 Emotional Regulation: The Most Overlooked Strand